|

 Uruguay has always felt itself squeezed between the giants, Brazil and

-influenced by Brazil, and the gaucho guitars from the Argentine side.
+by Brazil, and the gaucho guitars from the Argentine side.
+The singer

-The singer castigates this woman Doña Soledad for her lifestyle -
+castigates this woman Doña Soledad for her lifestyle - sleeping around,

 - Expresión//Peru